CRIMEA: Six months in Russian prison punishment cell

 Following Russia's March 2014 occupation of Crimea, the Russian authorities granted re-registration to all 22 Jehovah's Witness communities in Crimea.
 But in 2017 they were banned following the Russian Supreme Court ban.

 Suleimanov: Illegal transfer to Russian prisonRenat Rustemovich Suleimanov (born 30 August 1969), a Crimean Tatar, was born in exile in Kazakhstan's then capital Almaty.
 When the Crimean Tatars were allowed to return to Crimea, he settled in the village of Molodezhnoe just north of Crimea's capital Simferopol.
-He is married with three young daughters.
+He is married with three teenage daughters.

 Suleimanov and three friends met openly in mosques to discuss their faith.
 "At lessons we studied ayats [verses] from the Koran, the value of praying the namaz, and the zikr [reciting devotional phrases as a reminder of Allah]," one of the men told the court at their trial.
 "These lessons were not conspiratorial and took place in mosques."